ibm-cloud-docs/vsrx/readiness_correcting_errors.md

 ### Command `set interfaces..` with tcp-mss
 {: #set-interfaces}

-The following undocumented configuration could be committed in versions prior to 20.4R2-S2, but fails in 20.4R2-S2.
+The following undocumented configuration might be committed in versions before 20.4R2-S2, but fails in 20.4R2-S2.
 Notice the `unsupported platform` output from `show configuration` in 19.4R3-S2.

 ```sh
 [edit]